team-charls/charls/doc/style_and_design.md

 }
 ```

+## Types

+The type charls_jpegls_encoder is placed in the charls namespace as the type needs also to be defined as a C type.
+It makes it also easier to keep the header only type charls::jpegls_encoder and the implementation class charls_jpegls_encoder separate.

 ## Jpeg-LS Design decisions

 ### Width and Height

 The Jpeg-LS standards support a height and weight up to 2^32-1.
 This means that at least an 32-bit unsigned integer is
 needed to support the complete range.
-Using unsigned integers has however the drawback that the interoperability with other languages is poort:
+Using unsigned integers has however the drawback that the interoperability with other languages is poor:

 C# : supports unsigned 32 bit integers (but .NET marks them as not CLS compliant)
 VB.NET : supports unsigned 32 bit integers (but .NET marks them as not CLS compliant)